kennygrant/web-programming-in-go/errors.md

 }
 ```

-See [Line of sight](https://medium.com/@matryer/line-of-sight-in-code-186dd7cdea88) by Mat Ryer for more explanation.
+See [Line of sight](https://medium.com/@matryer/line-of-sight-in-code-186dd7cdea88) by Mat Ryer for another explanation of this style, which is pervasive in Go code.

 ### Errors are Values